isralduke/thatbook/21-ecclesiastes.md

 > because God is more powerful than he is.
 > <a name="6:11">6:11</a> The more man argues with words, the less he accomplishes.
 > How does that benefit him?
-> <a name="6:12">6:12</a> For no one knows what is best for a man during his life—
+> <a name="6:12">6:12</a> For no one knows what is best for a man during his life —
-> during the few days of his fleeting life—
+> during the few days of his fleeting life —
 > for they pass away like a shadow.
 > Nor can anyone tell him what the future will hold for him on earth.